stevejford/anytimereview/apps/domainmarketplace/docs/trust-safety/ivt-policy.md

 Definitions
 - GIVT (General/Known): traffic from known spiders/bots or deterministic non‑human sources (e.g., IAB list, verified bots, headless test tools).
 - SIVT (Sophisticated): traffic that mimics human behavior or evades simple filters (data center spoofing, hijacked devices, automation frameworks).
-- Billable click: a unique redirect event with successful 3xx status to the renter target that is not filtered as IVT and passes de‑duplication.
+- Billable click: a unique redirect event with successful 3xx status to the hirer target that is not filtered as IVT and passes de‑duplication.

 Signals (inputs)
 - Cloudflare Bot Score (0–99): likelihood of bot automation (lower = more bot‑like).